10 Reasons to Use FormAssembly: Nonprofit

 How can forms help nonprofits?
 By taking the repetitive, time-consuming tasks that so many nonprofits have to complete and turning them into streamlined workflows.
 FormAssembly has helped hundreds of nonprofits improve productivity, which in turn saves time (and money) for more meaningful work.

-If you’re a nonprofit, here just a few of the reasons you should give FormAssembly a try.
+If you’re a nonprofit, here are just a few of the reasons you should give FormAssembly a try.

 1. Easily Process Donations